Posted by Mary on May 7, 2020

 The fact that you can see that you did a good job and nobody has to tell you that you did a good job day in and day out is very rewarding.

 It's good for us to feel a sense of accomplishment and to take pride in our work.
-In a project like this pallet picket fence, your teens can experience that.
+In a project like this pallet picket fence, your teens can get a taste of this accomplishment.

 We Respect Your Privacy.